MYCOLOGICAL NEWS FROM LATVIA

 Boletus fechtneri: two specimens have been found (a month apart) at a location near the town of Talsi in 2014.

-Boletus projectellus: at least hundreds of specimens have been found at numerous locations along the entire Baltic shoreline and at few inland locations since 2013 (incl. one 200 km from the coast).
+Boletus projectellus: almost countless specimens have been collected at numerous locations along the entire Baltic shoreline and at few inland locations since 2013 (incl. one 200 km from the coast).
 See the Preliminary Report below.

 Boletus pulverulentus: numerous specimens have been found in a century-old park in Kazdanga parish in 2013.